-Why Everyone Loves Israel Now
+Everyone Loves Israel Now

 Argument

-Why Everyone Loves Israel Now
+Everyone Loves Israel Now

 There's much more to the Arab world's newfound friendship with Israel than ganging up on Iran.